- API fetch

 - Use

-before the type in the function signature. - Use
+inoutbefore the type in the function signature. - Use

-when calling the function. - The variable must be declared with
+&when calling the function. - The variable must be declared with

-Working with Multiple inout
+Working with Multiple inout Parameters

-, which is helpful when manipulating two or more values together.
+Functions can accept multiple parameters marked as inout, which is helpful when manipulating two or more values together.

 Example: